Todd Snider: Aimless label years

 On February 1, 2011, Aimless released a double-disc live album by Snider, Live: The Storyteller.
 The album featured performances of songs spanning much of Snider's career along with some of the stories that have become a staple of his live shows.
-The performances were selected from recordings of concerts in 2010, primarily from shows in Nashville, Asheville, North Carolina, and Ann Arbor, Michigan, but also from his appearance that year at the Bonnaroo Music and Arts Festival.
+The performances were selected from recordings of concerts in 2010, primarily from shows in Nashville; Asheville, North Carolina; and Ann Arbor, Michigan, but also from his appearance at the 2010 Bonnaroo Music and Arts Festival.
 On some of the selections, Snider is backed by the jam band Great American Taxi.
-Robert Christgau gave the album an A− in his Consumer Guide.
+Christgau gave the album an A− in his Consumer Guide.
 The Austin Chronicle said the album "does a magnificent job of capturing the onetime San Marcos scenester's genius, a heady combo of post-folk punk and stoned comedian."
-The album went to number seven on Billboard’s Heatseekers Albums chart and reached number 36 on the magazine's Independent Albums chart.
+The album went to number seven on Billboard’s Heatseekers Albums chart and reached No. 36 on the magazine's Independent Albums chart.
 After working with them on the road in 2010, Snider produced an album on Great American Taxi in 2011, Paradise Lost.
 The record was released by the band's own label on February 22, 2012.